taxjar/taxjar-go/README.md

 > Retrieve minimum and average sales tax rates by region as a backup.
 >
-> This method is useful for periodically pulling down rates to use if the SmartCalcs API is unavailable.
+> This method is useful for periodically pulling down rates to use if the TaxJar API is unavailable.
 However, it does not support nexus determination, sourcing based on a ship from and ship to address, shipping taxability, product exemptions, customer exemptions, or sales tax holidays.
 We recommend using [`TaxForOrder` to accurately calculate sales tax for an order](#calculate-sales-tax-for-an-order-api-docs).

 **func (client \*[Config](https://godoc.org/github.com/taxjar/taxjar-go/#Config)) [SummaryRates](https://godoc.org/github.com/taxjar/taxjar-go/#Config.SummaryRates)() (\*[SummaryRatesResponse](https://godoc.org/github.com/taxjar/taxjar-go/#SummaryRatesResponse), [error](https://godoc.org/builtin/#error))**